ALMA Lensing Cluster Survey: Physical characterization of near-infrared-dark intrinsically faint ALMA sources at z=2-4: Data and reduction

 \subsection{$K_{\rm S}$-band}

 In order to obtain better constraints on the stellar properties of faint ALMA sources without any counterpart in $H$-band, we observed M0417 cluster region at $\SI{2.16}{\mu m}$ $Ks$-band with the \SI{6.5}{m} Magellan Baade Telescope/FourStar near-Infrared Camera on 2021 November 20 (PI: Wei-Hao Wang).
 We expect a significantly improved characterization of the stellar population (i.e., stellar mass, stellar age, visual extinction, etc.) by catching the 4000 \AA \ break between $H$- and $K_{\rm S}$-bands at $z\sim3.7$ (the redshift of the triple-lensed images in the M0417 region, as we will conclude in Section \ref{sec:specz}).
 We obtained approximately 4.8 hr of on-source exposure.
 The final averaged seeing measured with \texttt{PSFEx} software is $\sim$0.64\arcsec.
 We extracted photometries using a $D=1.5\arcsec$ aperture centered on the ALMA band 6 continuum positions for our target sources.
 We confirmed that this aperture maximizes the SNR of the enclosed flux density by drawing a growth curve.
 The noise level is obtained by 1000 random apertures on the sigma-clipped map.
+We note that the values in the weight map do not deviate significantly from the average at the source location.
 The aperture correction factor, calculated with the obtained PSF, is $\sim1.4$.
 The $5\sigma$-depth is measured to be 24.18 mag with the $D=1.5\arcsec$ aperture.

 For the R0032 region, we make use of $K_S$-band imaging data taken with the High Acuity Wide field K-band Imager (HAWK-I) on Very Large Telescope.
 The Ks-band imaging of R0032 region (Program ID: 0103.A-0871(B), PI: A. Edge) is publicly available on the ESO Science archive.
 The final averaged seeing is $\sim$1.12\arcsec, and the $5\sigma$-depth is 22.81 mag with a $D=2.0\arcsec$ aperture.
 No significant detection is obtained for our sources.